Collage of three D.C. plates.

 1930 Registration Numbers

 Passenger.
-These eight prefix letters have been observed on 1930 auto plates (in conjunction with the numbering format introduced for 1927 as discussed on a separate page): E, G, J, K, M, U, V, and W. Based upon letter series known to have been used during the three previous years it is reasonable to assume that F-, N-, P-, Y-, and Z-prefix plates were also used for this year.
+These twelve prefix letters have been observed on 1930 auto plates (in conjunction with the numbering format introduced for 1927 as discussed on a separate page): E, F, G, J, K, M, N, P, U, V, W, and Y. Based upon letter series known to have been used during the three previous years it is reasonable to assume that Z-prefix plates were also used for this year.
 Furthermore, with the number of plates thought to have been required for 1930 and in light of the existence of T-series plates for the following year, we have also assumed that the T series was available (and was presumably used) this year.
 If these assumptions were found to be true there would be 14 passenger letter series for 1930.
-Including the 9,999 plates without a letter prefix (numbers 1 through 9999), there would have been a total of 149,985 possible passenger registration number combinations for 1930.

 Non-Passenger.
 Refer to the 1927-1934 Registration Numbers section for information about to which non-passenger types plates with prefix letters A, B, C, D, H, L, R, and X were assigned.